Spu7Nix/spwn_docs/advancedspwn/4library-creation.md

            └── myfunc.spwn
 ```

-Note: You can put folders and nest them in your `mylib`, just make sure to get the right path (remember that paths are relative to the file that's importing them)
+?> _**Note:** You can put folders and nest them in your `mylib`, just make sure to get the right path (remember that paths are relative to the file that's importing them)_

-`lib.spwn`
+To export the macro from the entire library, you must first import it into `lib.spwn`:

 ```
+// lib.spwn

 let func = import "myfunc.spwn"

 return func
 ```

-## Exporting Libraries

-Take your library folder, in this case named `mylib`, and upload it.
-If you want to know how to import libraries, see [this](/triggerlanguage/6libraries.md)

-Note: When a working package manager gets created, this process will be smoother.